 4. Matrix number OG-640.
 1973.
 White blank label and insert as #2.

 5. Matrix number OG-733.
 1980.
 Black label, limited edition of 150 copies.
-This also featured All you need is love (from the "Our world" TV broadcast) as track 12 and also had the complete announcements by E.H.
+This version included All you need is love (from the "Our world" TV broadcast) as track 12 as well as the complete announcements by E.H.
 Eric.
-Its sound quality is be excellent.
+Its sound quality is excellent.
 This was not released by the original OG producer.
-Machine-inscribed matrix is OG 733 A 1N / OG 733 B 1N.
+The machine-inscribed matrix is OG 733 A 1N / OG 733 B 1N.

 INTEREST.
-This is one of the most interesting records for the collectors, for its absolute historical interest.
-The first pressing here indicated, if existing, is of course impossible to find (*****plus), but also the subsequent releases are very rare, also in Japan. ***** (#2), **** (#3, #4), *** (#5)
+This is one of the most interesting records for the collectors, because of its absolute historical interest.
+The supposed first pressing, if it exists, is of course impossible to find (***** plus), but subsequent releases are also quite rare, even in Japan. **** (#2), *** (other releases).

-Another japanese issue was pressed by “The Official Beatles Fan Club” in the mid seventies, titled LIVE IN JAPAN, red vinyl, no label, matrix S 3005 A 1W / S 3005 B 1W.
+Another Japanese issue was released by “The Official Beatles Fan Club” in the mid seventies.
+It was titled LIVE IN JAPAN, and the disc was on red vinyl, no label, matrix S 3005 A 1W / S 3005 B 1W.

 INTEREST.
 Another very rare record. ****

 INTEREST.
-This is probably the rarest among the japanese releases of this concert. *****
+This is probably the rarest of the Japanese releases of this concert. *****